 A college education is a significant investment.
 DePauw is committed to making the education we offer accessible to all qualified applicants.
 We will work with you to find the best combination of options for funding your four years here.

 The information below applies to prospective first-year and transfer students.
 Prospective international students should refer to information found on the International Web site or by contacting an international admission counselor at email@example.com.

 Financial Aid Application Steps

-To apply for need-based financial aid, including state and federal programs, you and your parents must submit the following:
+To apply for federal and state assistance, you only need to submit the FAFSA.
+To apply for institutional aid, you and your parents must submit the following:

 Financial Aid Application Deadlines

 The CSS/PROFILE is the primary application for institutional need-based assistance and is completed online.

 If you do not have final tax information by the deadline, please make thoughtful estimates to ensure that you apply on time.
 Regrettably, scholarship resources are not unlimited, and we are able to make late financial aid awards only if funds remain available.

 If you miss the deadline, please note that you should still submit these forms as late applications will still be considered for any remaining funds available.

 Provided that all required forms have been received by the appropriate deadlines, accepted students will receive information about financial aid and merit scholarships by mail depending on the notification type.